urvishvasani/Sync-Ends/Results.md

 To draw meaningful conclusions out of this experiment, we have used the following quantitative and qualitative observations.

 ### Quantitative measures
-1. Time when the API developer published a particular change.
+1. Time take when the API developer published a particular change.
-2. TIme when the API consumer gets notified about the change made in the above point.
+2. Time when the API consumer gets notified about the change made in the above point.

 For each phase of the experiment, we have made 5 changes to the API and noted the time when consumer gets notified.
 Since each experiment consists of two phases, we have a total of 10 observation for each experiment.